 Purchase the Book:

 (For multiple purchases, there will be a 10% discount.)

 For further enquiries, please contact email@example.com.

 About the Author

-Perlman has co-authored a number of research works and analyses of peacemaking and peacebuilding activities, informed by his practitioner experience as founder and director of the Israeli-Palestinian Encounters Unit of the Melitz Centers in Jerusalem.
-He wrote “Arab-Jewish Youth Encounters: Impact over Time”, (Arab Youth in Israel: Caught between Prospects and Risk, Tel Aviv University, the Konrad Adenauer Program for Jewish-Arab Cooperation, 2008) and has published articles and opinion pieces in the Ha’aretz newspaper, The Times of Israel, The Jerusalem Report and Sh’ma: A Journal of Jewish Ideas.
+Perlman has co-authored a number of research works and analyses of peacemaking and peacebuilding activities, informed by his practitioner experience as founder and director of the Israeli-Palestinian Encounters Unit of the Melitz Centers in Jerusalem, and has published articles and opinion pieces in the Ha’aretz newspaper, Moment Magazine, The Times of Israel, The Jerusalem Report and Sh’ma: A Journal of Jewish Ideas.

 Perlman serves as president, board of directors of RECAST, Inc. Lee is a member of the steering committee of IRAC: The Israel Religious Action Center of the Israel Movement for Progressive Judaism.
 He served as chair, board of directors, of the Daniel Centers for Progressive Judaism, Tel Aviv-Jaffa and chair, artistic committee of ISRA-DRAMA, the International Spotlight on Israeli Drama Festival.
 In 2013, Ha’aretz named Perlman as one of “The 100 Most Influential People in Israeli Culture.”
 He has previously served as executive director of the America-Israel Cultural Foundation and as director of grants and programs of the Abraham Initiatives, an organization promoting shared society and equality